bahrus/xtal-element/README.md

 ### XtalPattern

 The library XtalPattern removes as much of the common boilerplate as possible (without using class inheritance or mixins).
-It provides a interface.
+It provides an interface.
 Implementing the interface with Typescript will hopefully help the developer remember what needs to be done for a complete component.

 Using XtalPattern, our component now looks like what's shown below (after expanding)